 English is at the heart of all learning.
 It enables children both to communicate with others effectively for a variety of purposes and to examine their own and others' experiences.
+We promote reading for pleasure.

 As English is central to children's intellectual, emotional and social development, it has an essential role across the curriculum and helps pupils' learning to be coherent and progressive.